Examples of a Teaching Assistant's Personal Statement

 A Brief Opening.
 A brief opening is an ideal way to introduce your personal statement to the employer.
 It should be descriptive and give the reader the opportunity to understand more about yourself, including your experiences and why you are right for the job.
 You should also include in this section the reasons for applying to work in this ...

+Positive approach to provide challenge and support student success.
 Excellent behaviour management.
 Good communication skills with parents.
 Enthusiastic and creative approach to lessons.
 Teamwork.
 Willing to contribute to the wider life of the school.
 See our personal statement for secondary school teaching, below.
-Imagine it was written in response to the following job advert:

 13. Free Examples of Effective Teaching Personal Statement